danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## KTLO

 As exciting as it is to work on new features, an effective team dedicates a certain percentage of time to KTLO (keep the lights on) activities.
 This could include dealing with dependabot PRs, alerts from monitoring systems, deprecation warnings, library upgrades, and bug fixes.
-Otherwise things can get stale and make it more difficult to keep moving the project forward.
+Otherwise things can get stale or stop working altogether, and make it difficult to keep moving the project forward.

 Some teams will set aside a certain part of the year for these activities.
 Another way is to regularly add these items to the ticketing system with a certain tag such as `Maintenance`, and then let developers know for every 3 or so features they work on, pick up a maintenance task.